Release Rehabilitated

 COMING SOON-

-a)ONE GENERAL PETITION FOR ALL old law prisoners asking for reinstating for meaningful parole hearings and giving guidelines for what that would look like.
+a)ONE GENERAL PETITION FOR ALL old law prisoners asking for

 b) Template for letters to your legislators- this is the best action for putting pressure on the DOC and Parole -through you own legislators.